 The primary reason I love Google Calendar is because it’s stored online.
 You can update it from your desktop, laptop, or mobile phone.
 No more worrying about losing a day planner critical to your business.
 Also, you can share different calendars with your family and your assistants.
 (You’ll see what I mean in the video)

 Over the years, I’ve learned how to successfully use Google Calendar in my business.
 And today, I’m sharing webinar training from my Website Marketing Workshop.
-This webinar is all about how to use Google Calendar in your business and in your personal life.
-You’ll be excited to start planning for 2020!
+This webinar is about how to use Google Calendar in your business and personal life.
+You’ll be excited to start planning for this year!

 7 Reasons Why Google Calendar is My Top Planning Tool